Tum sonitu Prochyta alta tremit durumque cubile

 The island of Ischia also named Pithekousai, monkey island or the ceramic island, was established with another myth.

-Talks of Zeus himself, fighting the Titan Tifeo (a local name, but is also know as Typhon or Typhoeus).
-It was a huge fire breathing monster who was angry at Zeus for imprisoning the Titans.
-First Tifeo won and imprisoned Zeus in a cave but Hermes freed him.
+Talks of Zeus, fighting the Titan Tifeo (a local name, but is also know as Typhon or Typhoeus).
+It was a huge, fire breathing monster who was angry at Zeus for imprisoning the Titans.
+First, Tifeo won and imprisoned Zeus in a cave but Hermes freed him.
 A battle took place, with Zeus throwing thunderbolts and Tifeo throwing mountains, with Zeus eventually winning.
-As punishment, Tifeo is imprisoned in the earth under the island of Ischia and is left to vent his anger by sending out fire: that is how the ancients people explained the origins of Etna eruptions and the volcanic activity on Ischia island.
+As punishment, Tifeo is imprisoned in the earth under the island of Ischia and is left to vent his anger by sending out fire: that is how the ancient people would explain the origins of Etna’s eruptions and the volcanic activity on Ischia island.

 “Thus marched the host like a consuming fire, and the earth groaned beneath them when the lord of thunder is angry and lashes the land about Typhoeus among the Arimi, where they say Typhoeus lies”.